Vacancy Bicycle Vitality Team Volunteer

 Who are you?

-You are sociable, approachable and enjoy talking to people.
+- You are sociable, approachable and enjoy talking to people.

-You can work together in a small team of other volunteers.
+- You’ll be working alongside a small team of other volunteers.

-You are a good listener, ask open-ended questions and explain information clearly.
+- You are a good listener, ask open-ended questions and explain information clearly.

 What do you have?

-Work address and house number: Knobben 100 9202 XJ Within the municipality of Leeuwarden
+Within the entire municipality of Leeuwarden

-Day parts: By arrangement
+Available at: By arrangement

 Travel allowance: Yes